When your low back feels tight, this is a great short-term solution that should make you feel better right away.

 - Chest toward your knee

-- Shoulder toward your knee
+- Opposite shoulder toward your knee

 At our Timonium gym we usually do all three positions on each side.
-Yes, that means we do “straight ahead” twice.
+(Yes, that means we do “straight ahead” twice.)

 If it’s before the workout, we hold each position for about 5 seconds.
-Remember, the main reason your low back muscles feel tight is before you’re overusing them for stabilization.
+Remember, the main reason your low back muscles feel tight is because you’re overusing them for stabilization.
 Your goal here is to decrease the resting tone slightly right before we go into the Core Stabilization Circuit part of your workout.